easy-edx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

        * ``answers`` provides the value checked by the user.

        * ``contents`` delivers HTML using data entered for the problem in Studio, including the display name, problem text, and choices or response field labels.

+..
+Including the special exam (timed and proctored) events doc in a separate
+.. file because it is very long.

+.. include:: special_exam_events.rst

 .. _bookmark_events: